codyswain/grapevine/README.md

 Grapevine is an anonymous, proximity-based sharing application that allows users to truly express their opinions, anxieties, and overall personalities with complete peace of mind.
 This can be in the form of text, drawings, polls, voice, or other media.
 It’s useful and fun to see what people exclusively in your area actually think.
 As our generation has gotten so conditioned to have all of our activity associated with our profile online, a space to be genuine with no repercussions is needed.
 People want a place to be themselves without judgement.
 We will provide an open space for young people (especially at universities and companies) to communicate without worrying about their reputation.
 While we try to avoid using romantic language, an implementation that succeeds in providing this type of environment will be a liberating break from what we have become used to.

+To combat bullying, all posts are parsed by the Google Perspective AI, and given a toxicity score 0<TS<1.
+Posts above a certain threshold are flagged.
+The goal is to eventually build a community moderation mechanism, by which respected users are incentivized to moderate content within their respective localities.

 ## Directory Structure
 The client code is within 'Grapevine' folder.